 4. You are able to use GuardDuty and its threat detection with a 30-day free trial.

-Amazon GuardDuty is possible to integrate with AWS Security Hub, learn more about it in our blog post: What is AWS Security Hub?
+Amazon GuardDuty integrates with AWS Security Hub for unified security monitoring.
+Learn more in our blog post: What is AWS Security Hub?
 Definition, Benefits & Pricing

 The GuardDuty findings represent potential security issues detected in your AWS environment.
 You can view and manage your GuardDuty results on the "Findings" page of the GuardDuty console or using the GuardDuty CLI or API operations.

-Each GuardDuty finding has an assigned severity level (Low, Medium, and High) and value (0.1 to 8.9) that reflects the potential risk.
+Each GuardDuty finding has an assigned severity level (Low, Medium, High, and Critical) and value (0.1 to 10.0) that reflects the potential risk.

 Use the following procedure to view and analyze your GuardDuty findings.